apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-py" >}}
-Batched DoFns enable users to create modular, composable, components that operate on batches of multiple logical elements.
+Batched DoFns enable users to create modular, composable components that operate on batches of multiple logical elements.
 These DoFns can leverage vectorized Python libraries, like numpy, scipy, and pandas, which operate on batches of data for efficiency.